Kazi-Aidah/always-color-text/README.md

 ---

+## Automatic Backups
+Never lose your color settings!
+The plugin can automatically back up all your configuration to a folder inside your vault.

+- **Scheduled Backups**: Hourly, daily, or weekly
+- **One-Click Backup**: Manually trigger a backup anytime
+- **Overwrite Option**: Replace the previous backup or keep multiple versions

+Backups include all plugin data: colored texts, blacklists, file/folder rules, word groups, and settings.
+Restore via the "Import Data" button in settings.

+---

 ## Theme Compatibility

 ### Light & Dark Mode Text Fixers
 Ensure your colors look great in any theme!
-- **Dark Mode Text Fixer**: If you usually set colors in **Light Mode**, turn this on.
-It automatically adjusts dark text colors to be readable in Dark Mode.
+- **Dark Mode Text Fixer**: If you usually set colors in Light Mode, turn this on to automatically adjust dark text for readability in Dark Mode.
-- **Light Mode Text Fixer**: If you set colors in **Dark Mode**, turning this on will adjust light text colors to be visible in Light Mode.
+- **Light Mode Text Fixer**: If you set colors in Dark Mode, turn this on to adjust light text for visibility in Light Mode.

 ---